BY MARK JARZOMBEK

 In the world of Post-Ontology, my “I” is irrevocably dependent on and complicit in these productive and counterproductive layers of algorithmic activities.
 This means that the world is now not just fallible, but designed to be fallible – to break down, to be ‘hacked,’ and to need so-called ‘upgrades’ and ever more advanced ‘security measures.’
 In the Post-Ontological world, we might be more human than ever before, which makes the promise of Artificial Intelligence ever more comic.
 Ultimately, the new human is a data-derivative, packaged, formatted, and ‘protected’ for the global stock market of information.
 It is not the end-point of our speculation, but the beginning point.

-Digital Stockholm Syndrome in the Post-Ontological Age.
+Mark Jarzombek is author of Digital Stockholm Syndrome in the Post-Ontological Age.
 He is a professor at the Massachusetts Institute of Technology, where he has been teaching since 1995.
 He specializes in the history and theory of architecture.

 “A brief yet stylistically ironic and incisive interrogation into how recent iterations of post- or inhumanist theory have found a strange bedfellow in the rhetorical boosterism that accompanies the alleged affordances of digital technologies and big data.” —Boundary 2